Fraternal birth order and male sexual orientation: Overview

 The fraternal birth order effect has been described by one of its proponents as "the most consistent biodemographic correlate of sexual orientation in men".
 In 1958, it was reported that homosexual men tend to have a greater number of older siblings (i.e., a 'later/higher birth order') than comparable heterosexual men and in 1962, these findings were published in detail.
-In 1996, Ray Blanchard and Anthony Bogaert demonstrated that the later birth order of homosexual men was solely due to a number of older brothers and not older sisters.
-They also showed that each older brother increased the odds of homosexuality in a later-born brother by 33%.
-Later the same year, Blanchard and Bogaert demonstrated the older brother effect in the Kinsey Interview Data, a "very large and historically significant data base".
+In 1996, Ray Blanchard and Anthony Bogaert claimed that the later birth order of homosexual men was solely due to a number of older brothers and not older sisters.
+They also found that each older brother increased the odds of homosexuality in a later-born brother by 33%.
+Later the same year, Blanchard and Bogaert reported the older brother effect in the Kinsey Interview Data, a "very large and historically significant data base".
 In a study published in 1998, Blanchard called this phenomenon the fraternal birth order effect.

 Research over the years has established several facts.
 First, homosexual men do tend to have a higher birth order than heterosexual men, and this higher birth order is attributed to homosexual men having greater number of older brothers.
 According to several studies, each older brother increases a male child's naturally occurring odds of having a homosexual orientation by 28–48%.
-However, the numbers of older sisters, younger brothers, and younger sisters have no effect on those odds.
-It has been estimated that approximately one in seven homosexual males owes their sexual orientation to the fraternal birth order effect.
-There seems to be no effect of birth order on sexual orientation in women.
+However, the numbers of older sisters, younger brothers, and younger sisters is more controversial.
+Some studies have found that siblings other than male older siblings have no effect on those odds.
+More recent studies report more equivocal results.
+One 2002 study estimated that approximately one in seven homosexual males owes their sexual orientation to the fraternal birth order effect.
+For many years, research seemed to indicate there was no effect of birth order on sexual orientation in women.
+However, following a large population-based study of the phenomenon in the Netherlands revealed the effect was found in women as well.